HOME--- PUBLICATIONS--- WORKING PAPERS--- CODE--- CV/BIO--- CONTACT---

 Short CV

-Bernd Schwaab works as a (principal) financial economist at the European Central Bank (ECB)'s Financial Research Division (FIR).
+Bernd Schwaab works as a (principal) financial economist at the European Central Bank (ECB)'s Financial Research Division (DGR FIR).

 Bernd's research focus is on financial economics, monetary economics, and time series econometrics.
 His joint research has been published,